 I guess Receipt Pal realizes that the point system by itself is just not worthwhile, so they also have a sweepstakes feature.
 The sweepstakes feature offers you the chance to win extra points when you upload receipts.
 You are automatically entered into the weekly sweepstakes when you upload your first four receipts for the week.
 If you upload more than eight receipts, you can get multiple entries.
 Some people may enjoy having the opportunity to win, but I’m not going to waste my time giving companies my data for just the “chance” to win.
-It’s not worthwhile.
+I prefer Lucktastic for a sweepstakes app.

 Retail me Not